BVLC/caffe/docs/tutorial/index.md

 - [Layer Catalogue](layers.html): the layer is the fundamental unit of modeling and computation -- Caffe's catalogue includes layers for state-of-the-art models.
 - [Interfaces](interfaces.html): command line, Python, and MATLAB Caffe.

+For a closer look at a few details:

+- [Caffeinated Convolution](convolution.html): how Caffe computes convolutions.

 ## Deeper Learning

 There are helpful references freely online for deep learning that complement our hands-on tutorial.